bktfuture/calculator-in-C/README.md

 # calculator-in-C

 My first project in C language.
 Simple calculator.
 I did it to practice my C knowledge and publishing my code to GitHub.
+It is going further.